outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - relevance attribute filters to determine cause of x
+    - exclusivity/specificity
+      - could this component be the cause
+      - what else also has this attribute/function/component without the cause
+    - intent
+      - does this component indicate agency or other direct/clear intent
+      - could this component be accidental vs. intended (useful to some degree for some goal)
+    - requirement
+      - is this component required or optional
+      - could the requirement be the cause
+    - expectation
+      - what is the expected/standard component
+      - could the standard or the distortion from the expected/standard component be the cause
+    - commonness/uniqueness
+      - is this component common or unique
+      - are unique components the cause
+    - input/output
+      - is this an input or output
+      - can the output be the cause, if the goal causes it
+      - can the input be the cause, if another input wouldn't cause it
+      - can the function be the cause, if any input would cause it

   - identify probably useful (relevant) structures of organization that integrate interface objects for a problem type
     - standard structure for solving a 'find variable connection' problem
       - variable structure in a common format or standard format with connection structures (network)